-New Home Prices Increase in Fort Walton Beach According to Recent Figures, Sales Decrease
+Recent Figures Show New Home Prices Increase, Sales Decrease in Fort Walton Beach

-New home closings represented 4.4% of overall housing closings.
-This is a decline 7.8% of closings a year earlier.
-After staying stable in December from a year earlier, closings of new and existing homes jumped in January.
+New home closings accounted for 4.4% of overall housing closings.
+This is down from the 5.9% of closings a year earlier.
+Following a year-over-year decline in March, closings of new and existing homes also fell year-over-year in April.

 Pricing and Mortgage Trends